onflow/flow-go/flips/sync-protocol.md

 * Calculate a moving average of all the Sync Height Responses received.
 * Maintain a sliding window of the most recent Sync Height Responses, and take the median value.

-However, there are many other valid approaches.
+There are many other valid approaches.